 1. More storage

 With the capabilities current computers offer, users definitely want and need more storage.
-The 2014 Mac Mini held 500GB, but Wang suggested that the updated version should start with at least 1TB of storage.
+The 2014 Mac Mini held 500GB-1TB standard, but Wang suggested that the updated version should start with at least 1TB of storage.
 That bump in space would be great for business pros who are massive video content creators, as they would be able to store and transport massive files on such a small device, Wang said.

 2. Updated processing power